ArceusOmkar7/GameVaultWeb/README.md

 4. **Image Paths Not Working**
    - Ensure the image paths in the JSON file are accessible
    - Verify that the web server has permission to access the image locations

+5. **Database Status Button Not Working**
+   - Check that the `DatabaseCheckServlet` is properly mapped to `/admin/check-database`
+   - Verify that the server has permission to query database metadata
+   - Ensure the database user has privileges to view table information

+6. **Dummy Data Not Being Generated**
+   - Check the `dummy_data_config.txt` file to ensure `dummy_data.loaded` is set to `false`
+   - Verify that the `games.json` file contains valid game data
+   - Check that the `DummyDataServlet` is properly mapped to `/admin/generate-dummy-data`
+   - Ensure proper database write permissions for the application

 ## Note on Game Delivery
 This is a simulated game store created for educational purposes.
 No actual digital game delivery functionality is implemented.
 The application focuses on demonstrating e-commerce concepts, catalog management, and the user purchase journey without delivering actual digital products.